nuxeo/doc.nuxeo.com-content/src/admindoc/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-60.md

 You can also download and install hotfixes from the **Update Center** in the **Admin** tab.The installation of hotfixes requires the server to be restarted to complete the installation: follow the manual installation and configuration steps required by the installed hotfixes before you restart your server.

+## Hotfix 36

+### Security Update

+A security vulnerability in Nuxeo Platform 6.0 and fixed right away.
+Nuxeo Platform LTS 2015 and LTS 2016 are not affected.
+The vulnerability allows a malicious user, with authenticated access to a Nuxeo Platform instance, to upload an arbitrary file to the server where the Nuxeo Platform has write permission.

+We are not aware of any exploitation of this vulnerability to this date and it has not be publicly disclosed.
+Disclosure will happen March 15.
+We highly recommend our customers to apply the Hotfix 36 before this date.

 ## Hotfix 34

 ### Elasticsearch Configuration